 9pm – This is when I try and finish up last things for the day.
 I write a to do list for the next day and try and switch off before 9.30.
 Luckily Aitan usually starts nagging me to shut down at this point.
 Once upon a time I used to work everyday till midnight!
 I got so burnt out, we now have a rule that no work is to be done after 9.30.

 9.30 – Shower time!
 Or bath.
 This is the first thing I do when I close my laptop and for me it signals the end of the day.

 9.45 – Spend time with Aitan or read my book.
 We’ll either watch something on Netflix (usually by this point though I’m all screened out) or we’ll talk, play a board game or I’ll read a book.
 It’ll either be one from my ‘24 Books To Read in 2018‘ list or it’ll be a business related book.
 I’m obsessed with these.

 10.30 – It’s time for bed!
 I always try and aim to be asleep by 11pm.
 It doesn’t always workout, but I definitely try my hardest.
 Goodnight world.

 So, that was a day in the life of a work at home mum….

 I have to say this ‘day in the life’ is so different to how things to be.
 I finally feel like I have the balance just right with everything.
 Before Evie went to school though, are lives were far more chaotic.
-I was trying to fit in work whenever I could.
+I was trying to fit in work whenever I could (well I sort of still do).
 I also had three jobs at one point; my blog, my freelance work and waitressing in the evenings.
 Every single day I was literally working from 7am till midnight.
 It wasn’t healthy and I was constantly burnt out!

 Pin for later?

 It feels so good to now have a structured routine and I love how my days flow.
 This day will look so different in both the school holidays though and when our new little baby comes along.
-I hope that I manage to work out a new routine then, one that’s as healthy and productive as this one!
+I hope that I manage to work out a new routine then and maybe one that’s a little healthier but still as productive as this one!